newhouse/url-tracking-stripper/README.md

    - For even more privacy, I recommend the below "Block and Re-load + Skip Redirects" option below.

 3) __Block and Re-load + Skip Redirects__:
-   - This approach is nearly identicle to the above "Block And Re-load" Stripping Method.
+   - This approach is nearly identical to the above "Block And Re-load" Stripping Method.
    - However this one adds the __*most privacy*__ due to the fact that this method [Skips Known Redirects](#skip-known-redirects) that may track you via an intermediate page load - see below for more info.